dragonfire535/xiao/README.md

 * **tint:** Draws an image or a user's avatar but tinted a specific color.
 * **tweet:** Sends a Twitter tweet with the user and text of your choice.
 * **undertale:** Sends a text box from Undertale with the quote and character of your choice.
+* **wild-pokemon:** Draws an image or a user's avatar over a wild Pokémon appearance.
 * **you-died:** Sends a "You Died" screen over an image or a user's avatar.
 * **yu-gi-oh-gen:** Draws an image or a user's avatar on a Yu-Gi-Oh!
 Trading Card with the text of your choice.
 * **yu-gi-oh-token:** Draws an image or a user's avatar over a blank Yu-Gi-Oh!
 Token card.